 Drop-off: At your hotel in Sapa town.
 For hotels outside of the city, the drop-off is at the company’s bus stop in Sapa town.

-Other tips: Along the windy roads, the van swerves a lot so you may get nausea.
+Other tips: Along the windy roads, the van swerves a lot so you may get nauseous.
 Bring motion sickness medicine.
 There are also two breaks along the way.

 4. From Hanoi to Sapa by Overnight Train